itzanuj/htmlemail-website/templates/alert-danger.markdown

 ---
 layout: template
 title:  "Responsive Danger Error Alert Email Template"
 description: "Template for alerts and notifications.
-Use this for dangerous alerts where the user needs to be highly aware of an event that has occured."
+Use this for dangerous alerts where the user needs to be highly aware of an event that has occured.
+Responsive, tested with mobile and desktop devices, Gmail, Outlook, Apple Mail, Yahoo and more.
+Ready to use with your email service provider."
 desktop-preview: "/img/preview-alert-danger-desktop-hd.jpg"
 mobile-preview: "/img/preview-alert-danger-mobile-hd.jpg"
 litmus-preview: "https://litmus.com/checklist/emails/public/9ed395f"